top of page

 Never punish the horse for their missteps

 As riders, we should always have empathy for our horses.
-After all, we do not know if they could be tired or sick.
+After all, we do not know if they might be tired or sick.
 Maybe their tack is pinching somewhere or they are sore or have an injury.
 Horses are hardwired not to show pain so it can be hard to know if something mild is bothering them.

 Always keep your horse's unique circumstances in mind as you push through off days.
 Have empathy for your horse.
 Respect their off day.
 And never punish them for underperformance.

-Even when our best intentions tell us otherwise, it is normal to get frustrated when things don't go our way.
+It is normal to get frustrated when things don't go our way.
 The key is having the right system in place so you can prevent your anger from getting the better of you.
 These five steps can help you get your emotions in check so you can get back on track.

 Person riding with animated cloud of happy, sad, angry, and confused faces over them